BlaineDev/431-2020/classes/class25/README.md

 ## Announcements

 1. **To be posted**.
 Instructions for the Oral Presentation (recording and Zoom) will appear on 2020-12-01.
-2. **To be posted**.
-The Google Form Self-Evaluation for Project B will appear on 2020-12-01.
+2. The [Self-Evaluation Google Form for Project B](https://bit.ly/431-projectB-self-evaluation) is now available.
 3. There is a [Minute Paper after Class 25](https://bit.ly/431-2020-minute-25), due at noon Wednesday 2020-12-02.
 4. **To be posted**.
 Answer sketch for Lab 8 will appear by class time on 2020-12-01.
 5. TA office hours are back, and will continue every day through Monday 2020-12-07.